Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

 ## Understanding the Problem

 As you may have read in the challenge description above, the goal of this exercice is to return the missing trand into a 2d array.
-In biology class we learned about DNA baise pairs (need a refresher?
+In biology class, we learned about DNA base pairs (need a refresher?
 [Wikipedia](https://en.wikipedia.org/wiki/Base_pair) is your friend).
-They are A - T and C - G, and they go both way.
-So everytime we have:
+They are A - T and C - G, and they go both ways.
+So every time we have:
 * **A** string we return an array ['A', 'T']
 * **T** string we return an array ['T', 'A']
 * **C** string we return an array ['C', 'G']